We are always learning and sharing our ideas

 Our research activity is funded entirely by us and our co-authors, and we have no other relevant affiliations.

-Examples of some papers and research reports we have contributed to are:
+Examples of some papers and research reports we have contributed to are given below.
+Copies of the papers are available by following the embedded hyperlinks.

 - Hughes, R. and P. Molloy, (2020).
 Cost to post-1989 participants registered in the ETS under the stock change accounting method and regulations.
 New Zealand Journal of Forestry, 65(1): 36–43